-Together with the communication the employer must indicate the grounds for the extinction of the affected labour positions, identify the relevant section they belong to, provide an explanation on the need to dismiss and indicate the professional categories of the employees affected by the job extinction.
+Together with the communication, the employer must indicate the grounds for the extinction of the affected labour positions, identify the relevant section they belong to, provide an explanation on the need to dismiss and indicate the professional categories of the employees affected by the job extinction, and the criteria used to select the employees to be dismissed.

-The employees involved and the employees' representatives have a 10-day period from the initial communication's date to oppose in writing to the extinction measure, notably alleging the lack of grounds or that the employer has failed to comply with the requirements described above.
+The employees involved, if the employee is the trade union representative, the respective trade union association and the employees' representatives, have a 15-day period from the initial date of the communication to oppose the extinction measure, in writing, notably alleging the lack of grounds or that the employer has failed to comply with the requirements described above, and alternatives to mitigate the effects of dismissal.

-Within 3 business days counted from the initial communication's date, employees' representatives and employees may request the competent department of the Portuguese Ministry of Employment to issue a report on whether the employer has complied with the referred requirements.
+Within 5 business days counted from the initial communication's date, employees' representatives and employees may request the competent department of the Portuguese Ministry of Employment to issue a report on whether the employer has complied with the referred requirements.

-Following at least 5 days counted from the term of the 10-day period referred to in above or from the report's reception, the employer may communicate to the employees the decision to terminate their employment agreements based on the extinction of their labour positions.
+Following at least 5 days counted from the term of the 15-day period referred to above or from the report's reception or the expiry of the deadline for its issuance, the employer may communicate to the employees the decision to terminate their employment agreements based on the extinction of their labour positions.